zhwm/zhwm/README.md

 - I obtained my PhD in [Quantitative Life Sciences](https://www.mcgill.ca/qls/) at McGill University supervised by [Dr. Josée Dupuis](https://www.mcgill.ca/epi-biostat-occh/josee-dupuis) and [Dr. Hamed Najafabadi](https://www.mcgillgenomecentre.ca/investigators/hamed-najafabadi/).
 - Previously, I obtained my bachelor's degree in preventive medicine and data science from Fudan University.

-My ultimate goal is to improve healthcare for all through inclusive, reproducible and actionable research.
-During my PhD, I have developed several computational methods in line with this goal:
+My research focuses on developing interpretable, efficient, and robust statistical and machine learning methods for large-scale biomedical data.
+My ultimate goal is to improve health for all through inclusive, reproducible, and actionable research.
+I have developed several efficient methods for high-dimensional correlated genetic data to improve the accuracy and efficiency of key analyses in statistical genetics:

 #### 1. To identify causal genetic variants for diseases based on statistical associations and functional annotations (fine-mapping)